 We have seen that many people stand on coral when they get tired or want a break from swimming.
 It feels natural to them to try to stand up to relax and talk together, or to take off their mask.
 Do not do this!

 When in shallow waters, over a reef, we have developed a skill of laying on our backs when we are needing a break from being face down.
 It is super easy to relax on your back in salt-water.
-We talk to each other this way, and look around this way.
+We talk to each other and look around this way.

 And as an alternative to laying on our backs, in shallow areas we will sometimes tread water with our knees bent up close to our bodies to avoid touching anything.
 We have gotten so that we can relax in either position, talk, and adjust our face masks.